 This course explores the principles of phlebotomy and the advanced topics necessary to become certified and employed as a phlebotomist in the medical setting.
 Topics covered include anatomy and physiology of the circulatory system, equipment and supplies needed for venipuncture, the venipuncture procedure, pre-analytical errors, specimen processing, and capillary blood sample collection.
-This course also included EKG testing, non-blood specimens, point of care testing (POC), and arterial puncture.
+This course also includes EKG testing, non-blood specimens, point of care testing (POC), and arterial puncture.
 Students complete 45 hours lecture/lab during the first 4 weeks of the semester and 120 hours of phlebotomy experience [clinical practicum] at a clinical affiliate agency during the last 3 weeks of the semester.
 Clinical settings can include physician offices, reference laboratories, STAT laboratories, hospitals, or other medical facilities.

 Prerequisites: PHL 1010